bende24/ChromeExtensionSaveTabs/README.md

 4. Select the folder which contains the extension.

 ## Beta branch
-If you want to work on it for some reason or just want to see a better looking but not fully functional code the beta branch is for you.
+If you want to
+- work on it for some reason
+- want to see a better looking but not fully functional code

+the **beta branch** is for you.